MarcoMungaiCoppolino/Federated-Learning-Group_0/README.md

 # Federated Learning Project

 This project implements a federated learning framework for training models across multiple clients in a distributed and secure manner.
-The code leverages [Weights and Biases (WandB)](https://wandb.ai/) for logging, and allows customization of various hyperparameters via command-line arguments or notebook configuration.
-The project report can be found in the repository: [Novel_Clients_Generalization_in_Federated_Learning_with_Hypernetworks_and_Local_Memorization.pdf](Novel_Clients_Generalization_in_Federated_Learning_with_Hypernetworks_and_Local_Memorization.pdf)
+The code leverages [Weights and Biases (WandB)](https://wandb.ai/) for logging, and allows customization of various hyperparameters via command-line arguments or notebook configuration. <br><br> The project report can be found in the repository: [Novel_Clients_Generalization_in_Federated_Learning_with_Hypernetworks_and_Local_Memorization.pdf](Novel_Clients_Generalization_in_Federated_Learning_with_Hypernetworks_and_Local_Memorization.pdf)

 ## Table of Contents
 - [Installation](#installation)